Area is clean, tidy and well kept.

 Racking securely fixed to the floor or wall.

 Are storage areas labelled appropriately and organized.

-Members are inducted and trained in minimising slips and trips
+Personnel in inspection area are inducted and trained in slips and trips

-Warning signs are available and erected near spills
+Mobile warning signs are available and erected near spills.

 Walkways are free of hazards, such as electrical leads.